Aidan-MT/TibialModulationSim/README.md

 # TibialModulationSim
-A python based simulation of the bladder control circuit and the effects of tibial neuromodulation.
+A python based simulation of the bladder control circuit and the effects of tibial neuromodulation, built in [Brian2](https://github.com/brian-team/brian2).

 # Network Topology
 The topology of the network is based upon [previous work](https://pubmed.ncbi.nlm.nih.gov/23033877/).
 Neurons are simulated using a "Conductancce-Based Adaptive Exponential Linear-Integrate-and-Fire" model [(CAdEx)](https://pubmed.ncbi.nlm.nih.gov/33253029/).
 Synaptic connections are programmed to dynamically alter their weights according to relative spike timing.